shmax/graphql-php-validation-toolkit/README.md

 ```

 ### The `required` property
 You can mark any field as `required`, and if the value is not provided, then an automatic validation will happen for you (thus removing the need for you to weaken your validation callback with `null` types).
-You can set it to `true`, or you can provide an error array similar to the one returned by your validate callback:
+You can set it to `true`, or you can provide an error array similar to the one returned by your validate callback.
+You can also set it to a callable that returns the same bool or error array.

 ```php
 //...